sochok222/RadikPass/README.md

-# RadiPass is a simple password manager that was written in qt and using OpenSSL for encryption.
+# RadikPass is a simple password manager that written in qt and using OpenSSL for encryption.

 ## Features